jubishop/tony-test/README.md

 #### Saving Screenshots as Artifacts In `Github Actions`

 When in `Github Actions`, `tony-test` will save your screenshots in a sub `failures` folder inside your original goldens folder.
+It will also generate and save a "diff" image visualizing the differences in a `diffs` folder.
 You can then add these files to your artifacts so you can view the failures.

 #### Full `Github Actions` Example